dimecoin/Clickpocalypse2Clicker/README.md

 ### Scrolls
 * If 'Infinite Scrolls' potion is active, then all scroll types will be used 4/second on all encounters.
-* If 'Scrolls Auto Fire' potion is active, no scrolls will used since potion gives free use.
+* If 'Scrolls Auto Fire' potion is active, no scrolls will used for normal ecounters, since potion gives free use.
+Will still use non-free scrolls during boss encounters.
 * 'Spider Web' scrolls will be liberally (till none are left) on normal encounters and not fired during boss encounters (bosses are immune).
 * All other scrolls will be fired at normal encounters, until only 15 are left.
 This "reserve" quantity will be saved for boss encounters.
 * Scrolls will be used if quantity is greater than 29 (to make room to pick up more).